Mahmud Bakhith Al Rabii: Academic

 After returning to Egypt in 1965, he became a teacher of modern literary criticism at the Faculty of Dar Al Ulum and published his articles in 1966.
 In 1972, he was appointed assistant professor of rhetoric and literary criticism at the same faculty, where he has led the department since 1977.
 His academic career spans the years 1969-1972 while he was a professor at the University of Algiers' Faculty of Arts.
 He worked at Kuwait University for a couple of years, then returned to his hometown in 1982.

 He took part in media seminars as well as literary forums in Cairo.
 He has been a member of the Egyptian Writers Union since its inception, as well as a member of the Supreme Council of Culture's Poetry Committee and the Assistant Professors Promotion Committee.

-He worked at the Faculty of Dar al-Ulum as head of the Department of Rhetoric, Literary Criticism, and Comparative Literature of Cairo University from 1973 to 1986, then at the American University of Cairo from 1998 to 2000 as a professor, and as an authorized representative for the same university between 1982-1984.
+He worked at the Faculty of Dar al-Ulum as head of the Department of Rhetoric, Literary Criticism, and Comparative Literature of Cairo University from 1973 to 1986, then at the American University of Cairo from 1998 to 2000 as a professor, and as an authorized representative for the same university between 1982 and 1984.
 During his time at the Academy of the Arabic Language in Cairo, he was elected a member in 2008 and a vice-president in 2016, and then on March 9, 2020, he was elected again.